kids-first/kf-somatic-workflow/README.md

 - run_gatk_cnv: Set to false to disable GATK CNV.

 The first step of the workflow will check the user inputs and throw errors for impossible scenarios:
-- Enabling Lancet in WGS without enabling both Mutect2 and Strelka2
+- Enabling Lancet in WGS without enabling either Mutect2 or Strelka2
 - Enabling Amplicon Architect without enabling CNVkit or providing the Mosek config file
 - Enabling Theta2 without enabling both Vardict and CNVkit
 - Enabling GATK CNV without providing a Panel of Normals